mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ![](images/toolkit_download.png)

-Click on 'Download toolkit' download the one with 'CLI + Loopback + API Designer' for your OS.
+Click on 'Download toolkit'.
+Download the one with 'CLI + Loopback + API Designer' for your OS.

 ![](images/toolkit_download2.png)